 Route 1 Corridor: This corridor consists of 414 (+/-) acres and is approximately 3.0 miles long.
-The

-Plan area in the north and Neabsco Mills Road in the south (see Figure 30).
+The study area is generally bounded by the North Woodbridge Small Area Plan in the north and Neabsco Mills Road in the south (see Figure 30).
 Two major corridors (Opitz Boulevard and Dale Boulevard) bisect the study area.
 The study area is located in close proximity to Interstate 95 and the Potomac Mills Activity Center.
 The Neabsco Creek lies just southeast of the study area; a branch of the creek goes through the southern section of the study area.
-There are a variety of intensities of residential uses which surround the study area with a combination of commercial shopping centers, automobile dealerships, business parks, industrial parks, and varied intensities of residential along the corridor.
+There are a variety of intensities of residential uses which surround the study area with a combination of commercial shopping centers, automobile dealerships, business parks, industrial parks, varied intensities of residential along the corridor.

-Figure 41: Route 1 Redevelopment corridor general location and Study Area Boundaries
+Figure 30: Route 1 Redevelopment corridor general location and Study Area Boundaries